-A mast cell tumor is a cancerous mass composed of a white blood cell type called a “mast cell.”
-These cells function very specifically to thwart invasion by parasites through the release of toxic granules of histamine.
+A mast cell tumor is a cancerous mass composed of a white blood cell type called a "mast cell."
+These cells function very specifically to thwart an invasion by parasites through the release of toxic granules of histamine.

 Though mast cells are normally found in connective tissues throughout the mammalian body, mast cell tumors are abnormal collections of these cells which, unfortunately, can release histamine.
 Histamine can have toxic effects both locally (in the mass itself) and faraway, leading to inflammatory effects throughout a pet's body.